Difference Between Hiring and Recruitment

 As a result, hiring and recruitment are critical in determining the company’s desired output.
 To do so, one must understand the basic rules of hiring and recruitment.

-Hiring is similar to filling a void, in that it assumes your company has a vacant position and needs someone to fill it.
+Hiring is similar to filling a void, assuming your company has a vacant position and needs someone to fill it.
 As a result, the selected department hires someone based on the set criteria.

 Hiring is more akin to filling a vacancy in your company’s inbound department.
-The exact definition and expectation of skills and qualifications that you are looking for in an individual are the things that you must keep in mind while hiring.
+The exact definition and expectation of skills and qualifications you are looking for in an individual are things you must keep in mind while hiring.

 So be specific and selective about the qualifications you require in the person you intend to hire.